MannLabs/alphatims/README.md

 * **Quadrupole:** 700.0 <= quad_mz_values < 710.0
 * **TOF:** 621.9 <= tof_mz_values < 622.1

-All of these analyses were timed with `timeit` and are the average of at least 7 runs.
+All of these analyses were timed with `timeit` and are the average of 5 runs.
 They were obtained on the following system:

 * **MacBook Pro:** (13-inch, 2020, Four Thunderbolt 3 ports)
+* **OS version:** macOS Catalina 10.15.7
 * **Processor:** 2.3 GHz Quad-Core Intel Core i7
 * **Memory:** 32 GB 3733 MHz LPDDR4X
 * **Startup Disk:** Macintosh HD

+Full details are available in the [perfomance notebook](nbs/performance.ipynb).

 ---
 ## How it works